danieltebor/cs3642-assignment-two/README.md

 ```

 ## Uniform Cost Search
 Uniform cost search involves visiting open nodes in the order of their cost, from lowest to highest.
 Newly expanded nodes are sorted into this order.
-The only effect metric for cost in eight-puzzle is depth.
+The only effect metric for cost in the eight-puzzle is depth.
 This results in the UCS search order being the same as BFS.
 This is because all nodes of depth 1 will be visited first, then depth 2, etc.

 *Visualization